 “The list of lingering maladies from COVID-19 is longer and more varied than most doctors could have imagined.
 Ongoing problems include fatigue, a racing heartbeat, shortness of breath, achy joints, foggy thinking, a persistent loss of sense of smell, and damage to the heart, lungs, kidneys, and brain.”

 Following the development of persistent lingering health problems with COVID-19 victims is an important and valid use case for remote patient monitoring.
 Scientists are still struggling to understand the variables of this highly infectious disease.
-Remote monitoring of patient symptoms after hospital discharge not only provides the patient with supportive care but also provides critical clinical data at a time when we need every advantage we can find over this disease.
+Remote monitoring of patient symptoms after hospital discharge provides the patient with supportive care and provides critical clinical data when we need every advantage we can find over this disease.

 Healthcare systems such as UC San Diego Healthcare are trialing remote patient monitoring with COVID-19 patients after their release from the hospital.
 Some of these patients wear a monitoring device for vital signs such as oxygen saturation and heart rate, sleep quality, and activity levels.
-These patients use a phone app to complete a daily questionnaire and the information is sent to a HIPAA-compliant dashboard that alerts providers if the patient data shows signs of trouble.
-Prior to the rollout of this application, healthcare providers were making daily calls to these patients, a laborious time-consuming manual workflow.
+These patients use a phone app to complete a daily questionnaire.
+The information is sent to a HIPAA-compliant dashboard that alerts providers if the patient data shows signs of trouble.
+Before the rollout of this application, healthcare providers made daily calls to these patients, a laborious, time-consuming manual workflow.

 What are the Benefits of Remote Patient Monitoring for Patients and Providers?

 Remote patient monitoring, like all telemedicine applications, brings healthcare to the patient in a way that increases access to caregivers.
 These tools have been particularly effective in rural communities where access to care providers normally requires a long trip to reach a healthcare provider in a more urban setting.